Patchstack vs Zscaler Internet Access (ZIA) WAF

 Which has better support: Patchstack or Zscaler Internet Access (ZIA) WAF?

-Zscaler Internet Access (ZIA) WAF has a higher support rating (4.0/5) compared to Patchstack (4.0/5).
+Patchstack has a higher support rating (4.5/5) compared to Zscaler Internet Access (ZIA) WAF (4.0/5).
 However, support quality can vary based on your plan tier - enterprise customers typically receive more responsive support from both providers.
 Consider evaluating support during a trial period.

 Which is more cost-effective: Patchstack or Zscaler Internet Access (ZIA) WAF?

-Which works better with AWS: Patchstack or Zscaler Internet Access (ZIA) WAF?
+Which is better for WordPress: Patchstack or Zscaler Internet Access (ZIA) WAF?